 Open to all except complete beginners, it is an opportunity for a Yoga Student, Yoga Teacher or Trainee Yoga Teacher from any Yoga background or style to develop and deepen their personal Yoga practice and study through an appreciation of the core teachings that underpin Yoga.

 It offers an in-depth perspective into the Art of Yoga, through an experiential appreciation of the core teachings that underpin Yoga Practice and Study, either for personal development or, if relevant, to enhance professional skills.
-Though complete in itself it is also a introduction and guide for the student to further work in the Art of Yoga Foundation Studies Modules 2-5.
+Though complete in itself, it is also an introduction and guide for the student to further work in the Art of Yoga Foundation Studies Modules 2-5.

 What are the advantages for students interested in the Foundational Yoga Study Series Modules?